c-e-github/LoraDTU/README.md

 ## Screenshots

-Several screenshots of the frontend for OpenDTU can be found here: [Screenshots](docs/screenshots/README.md) (needs To be updated for LoraDTU)
+Several screenshots of the frontend for LoraDTU can be found here: [Screenshots](docs/screenshots/README.md) (some are still OpenDTU screenshots, need to be updated for LoraDTU)

 ## Supported Inverter